jnbdz/forensic-imaging-quickstarts/Linux/README.md

         - soft/symbolic links (similar to Microsoft Windows LNK files)

 ### Kernel Device Detection
+- `/dev` dir stores files that correspond to devices
+- `mknod` is the command for creation of devices files
+    - It is done automatically
+    - Past system: `devfs`
+    - `udev` is the program that loads devices (the deamon can be `systemd-udevd`)
+    - The Kernel is the one calling `udev`

 ![](./assets/Linux-storage-stack-diagram_v4.10.png)
 *The Linux Storage Stack Diagram (Source: https://www.thomas-krenn.com/en/wiki/Linux_Storage_Stack_Diagram, used under CC Attribution-ShareAlike 3.0 Unported)*